larrotta69/react-redux-asyn-sample/README.md

 # React Redux Async Sample
 ## Overview
-Welcome to this sample of ToDo list using modern tecnologies.
+Welcome to this sample of ToDo list using modern technologies.
 Always thinking on scaling projects, here is the first version of an example of how I set a SPA project based on those Features:

 * Composition of a webpage